 When you go to the top of the hierarchy, there are all kinds of leaders from all kinds of backgrounds.
 But typically in a world of shareholder returns, ROE, ROA, capital ratios and expense ratios the corner office is often a numbers expert, typically from the CFO ranks.
 Is this leadership succession the best thing for an organization?
 The people answering this question are the Directors on the Board.

 How should a CEO/President be chosen?

 As an organization starts the process to hire a new CEO, they should start with strategy and KPIs.
 What is the organization trying to do in the next 3-5 years?
 What are the Key Performance Indexes the company is using to measure success?
 What are the threats and opportunities the company is facing and what are the current strengths and weaknesses of the company?

-The selection committee should strongly consider hiring to its weakness not to its strength.
+The selection committee should strongly consider hiring to its weakness, not to its strength.
 They should also seek to hire the leader that will bring a new view to the company’s business model, culture and methodologies; leaders that will inspire change, improved execution and heightened engagement from employees and customers (“The definition of insanity is doing what you’ve always done and expected the results to change.”)

-How should a company got about making this important hire?
+How should a company get about making this important hire?

 2. Once organizational understanding is in place the selection committee will identify the strengths the company can build on and the weaknesses it needs to correct, the opportunities it needs to leverage and the threats it needs to prepare for.
 Without this transparency, the Board is in a position to create the right job description and identify the skills and experience requirements.

 3. Now the selection committee can better match the organizational needs to the skills and experiences of the candidates.
 They also are better equipped to ask the most meaningful questions about experience, case study and cultural improvement examples.